Integrated Data Models

 Why "Community" Science Campaigns?

-Each community science campaign is intended to bring together researchers with a wide variety of expertise to tackle the same strategically identified challenges that are bigger than what an individual principal investigator or small team research effort can accomplish alone.
+Each community science campaign brings together researchers with a wide variety of expertise to tackle the same strategically identified challenges that are bigger than what an individual principal investigator or small team research effort can accomplish alone.

-Contributions from the scientific community are essential to this campaign as it ensures the metadata schema reflects diverse user needs, aligns with real-world scientific workflows, and addresses high-priority challenges.
+Input from the scientific community is essential to this campaign because it ensures that the metadata schema reflects the full spectrum of BER science, aligns with real-world scientific workflows, and addresses high-priority challenges.
 Collaborative input helps refine the schema’s design, making it more impactful, interoperable, and widely applicable across BER-relevant domains.

 Contacts